ric2b/Vivaldi-browser/chromium/services/README.md

 Not everything in //components is automatically a service in its own right.
 Think of //components as sort of like a //lib.
-Individual //components can define, implement and use mojom interfaces, but only //services have unique identities with the Mojo Shell.
+Individual //components can define, implement and use mojom interfaces, but only //services have unique identities with the Service Manager.